o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/session-management/cpp-api.md

 There must be only one implementation of the session interface per dedicated server solution.
 To add support for another dedicated server solution, you must create another implementation of the session interface.

-It is recommended to create gameing sessions following the [best practices for GameLift game session queues](https://docs.aws.amazon.com/gamelift/latest/developerguide/queues-best-practices.html) instead of creating them directly on fleets.
+It is recommended to create game sessions following the [best practices for GameLift game session queues](https://docs.aws.amazon.com/gamelift/latest/developerguide/queues-best-practices.html) instead of creating them directly on fleets.

 ### Client initialization